Last Updated on March 21, 2021 by Shaun Snapp

 I am really excited that Sam, Elon Musk, and others — including Reid Hoffman, Peter Thiel, and Amazon Web Services, and Infosys of course — are supporting this great endeavor, and in addition to Alan, a great set of leaders will serve as advisors.
 Ilya Sutskever, who has worked over the last several years as a leader in developing the so called “deep learning” techniques, will direct the research at OpenAI, and will be joined by several dynamic leaders and individual contributors, whose conviction and imagination will help this field move forward, based on the best of what we know, the best ideas, the best inventions, and the key lessons.

 AWS is very much known for AI.
-Infosys is not known for anything by providing bodies, and I have been told by a person who worked for Infosys that Brightwork Research & Analysis contains more intellectual property than all of Infosys.
+Infosys is not known for anything by providing bodies.
+I have been told by a person who worked for Infosys that Brightwork Research & Analysis contains more intellectual property than Infosys.
 That may or may not be an overestimate, but it is undoubtedly true that no one in the industry talks about Infosys in any degree of innovation.
 Infosys is an H1-B factory that draws from the least skilled of the H1-B employment pool.

 Another question that’s been asked a lot, is why Infosys?
 We at Infosys, with over 150k software engineers, are unique beneficiaries of and contributors to this endeavor.